fpdevil/rise_of_machines/LogisticRegression.md

 ### Discrete vs. Continuous

-`Quantitative data` can further be classified as `Descrete or Continuous` which are as described below:
+`Quantitative data` can further be classified as `Discrete or Continuous` which are as described below:

-- Discrete Data which can only take certain values (like whole numbers)
+- Discrete Data is the type of data which can only take certain values (like whole numbers, prime numbers etc.,) but not the whole available range of values.
-- Continuous Data which can take any value (within a range)
+- Continuous Data is the type of data which can take any value (within a range) like for instance the set of natural numbers.

 > In short, If a variable can take on any value between its minimum value and its maximum value, it is called a continuous variable; otherwise, it is called a discrete variable.